 Now that we discussed flights into the country and a place to stay in Jordan, let’s talk about the things to do in Jordan and what they will cost!

 The Jordan Pass

-The Jordan Pass is a tourist card, issued by the Jordan government and it a visa and entrance ticket in one.
+The Jordan Pass is a tourist card, issued by the Jordan government, and it is a visa and entrance ticket in one.

-A Jordan Pass can be bought for 70 JD, 75 JD or 80 JD, depending on the pass and your needs.
+A Jordan Pass can be bought for 70 JD, 75 JD, or 80 JD, depending on the pass and your needs.